 Rough or abrasive objects in a beardie’s enclosure help them to remove skin during the shedding process.
 Rubbing and scratching against these objects helps a bearded dragon detach the old skin from the new skin.

-Examples of objects you can put in your bearded dragon’s tank to help with shedding include:
+Examples of objects you can put in your bearded dragon’s

 Don’t forget, the above objects are not only important for your bearded dragon during shedding, but also provide enrichment activities for your beardie.